JuliaLang/www.julialang.org/blog/2020/05/rr.md

     It may be possible to compensate for this in software, but the in-accuracies are ill-understood.
 Help in investigation is welcome ([issue](https://github.com/mozilla/rr/issues/2034)).

-- For Aarch64, ll/sc-based atomics introduce additional problems, since various external factors (interrupts, descheduling, etc.) can be observed as sc aborts.
+- For AArch64, ll/sc-based atomics introduce additional problems, since various external factors (interrupts, descheduling, etc.) can be observed as sc aborts.
-    With proper hardware support, this would be possible to work around, but such hardware support appeared to be too in-accurate on older generation Aarch64 chips and have been removed on recent generation ones.
-That said, Aarch64 microarchitectures are varied and as evidenced by the x86_64 experience, these things can vary quite a bit by microarchitecture.
-Investigation of the hardware capabilities of various Aarch64 microarchitectures would be very welcome ([issue](https://github.com/mozilla/rr/issues/1373)).
+    With proper hardware support, this would be possible to work around, but such hardware support appeared to be inaccurate on older generation AArch64 chips and has been removed on recent generation ones.
+That said, AArch64 microarchitectures are varied and as evidenced by the x86_64 experience, the the quality of implementation of the relevant hardware support can vary quite a bit by microarchitecture.
+Investigation of the hardware capabilities of various AArch64 microarchitectures would be very welcome ([issue](https://github.com/mozilla/rr/issues/1373)).

-- We have looked into rr on POWER9, which is found in several large supercomputers that run julia jobs.
-POWER9 has similar issues to Aarch64 since it is also an ll/sc architecture, as well as supporting hardware transactional memory.
+- We have looked into `rr` on POWER9, which is found in several large supercomputers that run julia jobs.
+POWER9 has similar issues to AArch64 since it is also an ll/sc architecture, as well as supporting hardware transactional memory.
 In theory, we believe the hardware exists to compensate for these issues, but preliminary investigation suggests the hardware is not accurate enough to support `rr`.
 That said, I understand there's active discussions with IBM to determine whether this analysis is correct.

-One additional point of complication, is that it is quite easy for hypervisors (such as those used by cloud vendors) to interfere with the CPU capabilities required by `rr`.
-My understanding is that `rr` works fine on the latest generation of AWS machines, but not on GCP or Azure.
+One additional point of complication, in our experience, is that it is quite common for hypervisors (such as those used by cloud vendors) to disable the CPU capabilities required by `rr`, rendering it incapable of functioning inside virtual machines.
+. `rr` appears works fine on the latest generation of Amazon AWS machines (above a certain size), but not on Google GCP or Microsoft Azure.

 Lastly, we shouldn't fail to mention GPUs.
 GPUs are heavily utilized by Julia users, but are currently not supported by `rr`.
 Changing this is tricky.
 GPUs